-The FAS recently honored thirteen retiring faculty members for their long-time service to the university including Economics Professors Truman Bewley and Peter Phillips.
+The Faculty of Arts and Science Dean’s Office recently honored thirteen retiring faculty members for their long-time service to the university including Economics Professors Truman Bewley and Peter Phillips.
 Both Bewley and Phillips are acknowledged in the FAS Dean’s Retirement Tribute booklet.
 Below are excerpts from the booklet of the professors.

 Alfred Cowles Professor of Economics

 Truman Bewley, B.A.
 Cornell University, Ph.D.
 University of California at Berkeley, faculty member at Yale since 1983: You have had a remarkable career, in which you made long-lived contributions both to your discipline and to your department.

 You began your career as a mathematical economist, making fundamental advances in the existence of economic equilibria and decision-making under uncertainty.
 In an extraordinary series of papers, you invented what have come to be known as “Bewley models,” now routinely taught as part of core curricula in graduate, and even undergraduate, economics.
 These models demonstrate how to construct economic equilibria with heterogeneous consumers facing earnings risk in the labor market.
 They now underlie much of the modern economic research on income and wealth inequality.

 Most economists would have spent the rest of their careers building on this pioneering work because it has so many real world applications—and in fact many other economists influenced by you have indeed done so.
 You, however, are that rare academic who has truly followed the beat of his own drummer, courageously shifting gears in the middle of your career to study different important economic questions.